 Proposal and Review Process

-Global Seminars are affordable, short-term, cohort-based programs that allow students to interact closely with a University of Minnesota program leader.
+Global Seminars are short-term, cohort-based programs that allow students to interact closely with a University of Minnesota program leader.
 Global Seminars use the host country as a classroom and are experiential and interdisciplinary.

 Global Seminars have a dual mission to serve University of Minnesota students and academic departments in the following ways: